rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 ### Big picture

-The dependency structure is influenced strongly by two main factors:
+The dependency structure is influenced by two main factors:

 1. Organization.
 The compiler is a _huge_ codebase; it would be an impossibly large crate.
 In part, the dependency structure reflects the code structure